-We took a vacation to Aruba with 2 other families who also have small children.
+We took a vacation to Aruba with kids.
+Two other families that we know who also have small children traveled with us.
 The children had a fabulous time.
-I thought it would be helpful to share travel information if you happen to be planning a Caribbean holiday to Aruba with kids.
+I thought it would be helpful to share travel information if you happen to be planning a family vacation to Aruba.

 Aruba is 3-4 hours ahead of La Jolla, depending on the time of year, as they do not recognize daylight savings.
 During our trip the time difference was 3 hours.
 Neither of the 3 year olds were jet lagged.
 That being said, we unintentionally kept them on California time so that we could enjoy the odd dinner out.
 In the spring, the sun sets in Aruba at around 7:00pm.
 By the time everyone had a full day at the pool, beach, dinner, baths, we’d turn around and suddenly it’s 10:00pm.
 It’s very easy to lose track of time in Aruba for a number of reasons.